 One of the best lists of technology companies is the Deloitte Technology Fast 500.
 If you want to work at a "large" company, see Job-Hunt's lists of the Fortune 500 Employers by State or the Fortune 500 Employers by Rank.
 Forbes has many interesting lists of employers including the Forbes 2000, world's largest publicly held companies, and America's largest privately-held companies are also good places to look if you are interested in a very large employer.
 Having a "big name" on your resume early in your career can be a great starting point, as long as that employer doesn't become infamous (think Enron).

 Check with your school's Career Center to see if they have contacts for you who are currently working at your target employers.
 Hopefully, some alumni/ae of your school are working in those organizations now (or have worked there recently).

 Also check with your Facebook friends and your LinkedIn contacts to see how you are connected to people currently working at one of your target employers.
 Chances are pretty good that you will have some connections.
 Use the appropriate method to establish contact with those people.
-If you don't know what the appropriate methods are, buy or borrow, and then read Jason Alba's quick how-to book, I'm on LinkedIn.
-Now What? or read Job-Hunt's Social Media and Job Search column for helpful how-to's.
+For help, read Job-Hunt's Guide to LinkedIn for Job Search and Guide to Facebook for Job Search columns for helpful how-to's.